tarekfb/tbermalm/README.md

 ## Why
 Primarily, I wanted to teach myself web technologies through starting _and finishing_ a personal project involving an api, css, html, js and database functionality.

-Additionally, at this point, programming is essentially a hobby.
-And since I find this hobby extremely satisfying and enjoyable, I wanted to build something I have use for and can enjoy.
-Therefore, I built this for that specific moment (which I very often find myself in) when you're trying to find a movie with a decent rating to watch with a group of people.
+Additionally, I wanted to build something I have use for and can enjoy.
+Therefore, it's meant to adress that specific moment (which I very often find myself in) when you're trying to find a movie with a decent rating to watch with a group of people.
 You liked one of the titles, but the rest  didn't?
 Save to favourites, move on.

 ## Tech
 This project used the following technologies: